arghyadeep-k/async-get-file/README.md

 ## License

-google-sheets-logger is published under the MIT license.
+async-get-file is published under the MIT license.
 For more information, see the accompanying LICENSE file.